 Carol Ross Barney

 Locally, though, Ross Barney Associates have made a spectacular impact on Chicago’s cityscape.
-Zach Mortice called her “Chicago’s new Daniel Burnham.”
-Barney’s firm designed notable new ‘L’ stations for the CTA, like the Morgan stop in Fulton Market and Cermak-McCormick Place station in the South Loop.
+Zach Mortice called her “Chicago’s new Daniel Burnham,” which is a hell of a compliment.
+Barney’s firm designed notable new ‘L’ stations, like the Morgan stop in Fulton Market and Cermak-McCormick Place in the South Loop.
 Her most tangible and, presumably, long-lasting design is the Chicago Riverwalk.
 Already a classic feature of the 21st century city, this grand public space, divided into distinct “rooms,” has brought countless people right to the river–the historical origin point of the city itself.
 She will likely never have the fame of Jeanne Gang–skyscrapers still get outsize love and attention.
 Yet I’d wager that Barney’s work will affect more people’s experience of the city in the end.

 Badass Female Architects of Chicago History

 The women I highlighted here are not the full story of women working in Chicago architecture, of course.
 They’re just a slice, but even that is rare.
 The big names you tend to hear in this city’s architectural history are giants, but they’re also almost all men.
 We have always tended to see men as the only history-makers, when that’s never actually been the case.
-One of our missions is giving space to such stories, especially at our annual “Badass Women of Chicago History” event on March 20th.
-We hope to see you at Sleeping Village next week!
+One of our missions is giving space to such stories, especially during our “Badass Women of Chicago History” virtual events.
+Reach out to us to learn more about booking that or any of our other private tours or custom content creations.

 – Alex Bean, Content Manager and Tour Guide